applied-crypto-lab/biom-auth/README.md

     - The publication most relevant to our work is that of More Efficient Oblivious Transfer Extensions with Security for Malicious Adversaries (Asharov, Lindell, Schneider, and Zohner), and can be found [here](https://eprint.iacr.org/2015/061.pdf).
     - Further information about this and other related works, and the originating code library can be found at the repository: [encryptogroup/OTExtension repository](https://github.com/encryptogroup/OTExtension).
   - JustGarble
-    - The relevant work is Constructing Cryptographic Hash Functions from Fixed-Key Blockciphers(Bellare, Hoang, Keelveedhi, and Rogaway), and can be found [here](https://www.iacr.org/cryptodb/data/paper.php?pubkey=23874).
+    - The relevant work is Constructing Cryptographic Hash Functions from Fixed-Key Blockciphers (Bellare, Hoang, Keelveedhi, and Rogaway), and can be found [here](https://www.iacr.org/cryptodb/data/paper.php?pubkey=23874).
     - The original source code can be obtained here: [JustGarble Code](https://cseweb.ucsd.edu/groups/justgarble/).

 Note that you do not need to independently obtain this code in order to clone, build, and use our codebase, but we provide the links here for reference.

 ## Description
 Our work treats outsourced biometric authentication in a two-phase, one-client two-server model, where one server is considered to be the primary server (and is always considered non-malicious).
 Specifically, we treat two adversarial models: one in which both servers are semihonest and only the client is malicious, and the other where the second "helper" server is malicious and possibly colludes with the client.
 We focus our experiments on using cosine similarity and Euclidean distance with respect to the fixed length fingerprint representation due to Engelsma, Cao, and Jain, found in this [paper](https://arxiv.org/pdf/1909.09901).
 Our codebase tests our protocol in two network settings, LAN, and mixed internet.
-Details can be found in the paper above and the experiments are intended to replicate the scnarios found in Table 1 therein.
+Details can be found in the paper above and the experiments are intended to replicate the scenarios found in Table 1 therein.

 Additional relevant functionality is included within our codebase and may be helpful in its own right, such as computation of boolean gates via oblivious transfer, as well as garbled circuits evaluating Hamming distance comparison, floating point operations, SHA- and AES-circuits.
 We also extend JustGarble to include systematic efficient incorporation of constant public input values.